 At the degree classifying programme board meeting, the Board of Examiners may exercise discretion by discounting the lowest-scoring module mark (or up to two half-modules) for classification purposes, where there is clear evidence that the module mark (un-weighted) does not reflect the student’s normal level of performance.
 Double modules may not be discounted.

-For a module to be discounted, three criteria must be met:
+For a module to be discounted, four criteria must be met:

-All three of these criteria must be met before a module can be discounted.
+All four of these criteria must be met before a module can be discounted.
 A Board must not, for example, discount a failed module, or discount the lowest module mark without supporting evidence that it is unrepresentative.
 However, medical evidence is not required if a Board of Examiners wants to discount a module under the degree classification procedures.

 It is not necessary for Boards to consider in detail every student for discounting.
 In some cases it will be evident from the spreadsheet of marks that there is no module that could be discounted that would make any difference to the student’s degree classification.
 In such cases, there is no need to go through the procedure of looking for evidence and considering the appropriateness of discounting a module.